 Our board of directors adopted our 2022 Plan in June 2022 and our stockholders approved our 2022 Plan in August 2022.
 Our 2022 Plan provides for the grant of incentive stock options (ISOs), to employees, including employees of any parent or subsidiary, and for the grant of nonstatutory stock options (NSOs), stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards and other forms of stock awards to employees, directors, and consultants, including employees and consultants of our affiliates.
 Our 2022 Plan is a successor to our 2019 Plan, which is described below.
-The 2022 Plan will become effective immediately prior to and contingent upon the execution of the underwriting agreement related to this offering.
-No further grants will be made under our 2019 Plan following the effective date of the 2022 Plan.
+The 2022 Plan became effective upon its approval by our stockholders, but no grants could be made under the 2022 Plan until immediately prior to the execution of the underwriting agreement related to this offering.
+No further grants will be made under our 2019 Plan following this offering.

 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2022 Plan after it becomes effective will not exceed 2,800,000 shares.
-In addition, the number of shares of our common stock reserved for issuance under our 2022 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2023 (assuming the 2022 Plan becomes effective in 2022) through January 1, 2032, in an amount equal to 5% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our board of directors.
-The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2022 Plan is 8,400,000.
+Initially, the maximum number of shares of our common stock that may be issued under our 2022 Plan will not exceed 2,800,000 shares.
+In addition, the number of shares of our common stock reserved for issuance under our 2022 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2024 and continuing through and including January 1, 2032, in an amount equal to 5% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of each automatic increase, or a lesser number of shares determined by our board of directors.
+The maximum number of shares of our common stock that may be issued upon the exercise of ISOs under our 2022 Plan is 8,400,000.